IBE160/SG-Awesome-like-KI/docs/sprint-artifacts/4-2-ai-quiz-generation-selectable-length.md

 **Best-Practices and References:**

-*   **Centralized Error Handling:** The `handleClaudeError` function is a commendable practice for consistent and informative AI API error management.
+*   **Centralized Error Handling:** The `handleGeminiError` function is a commendable practice for consistent and informative AI API error management.
 *   **Comprehensive Logging:** The extensive use of `logger.info`, `logger.warn`, and `logger.error` with `requestId`s enhances debuggability.
 *   **Environment Variable Usage:** Correct and secure use of environment variables for sensitive information.
 *   **Code Structure:** Both frontend and backend codebases are logically structured and readable.